Voice Search: What It Is And Why You Should Care

 People talk to a voice assistant the same way they would to a real person.

-If you were accostumed to use certain tools to perform your keyword research, you may use them in this new fashion, or change them altogether to more precise, natural language processing-prone softwares.
+If you were accostumed to using certain tools to perform your keyword research, you may use them in this new fashion, or change them altogether to more precise, natural language processing-prone softwares.

 #2 Need for speed